Skip to content

 Harald Sæverud.
 Foto: Jon Eriksbakken.

-During the summer, there is so much to experience at Kode that you may want to give yourself a little more time, or linger a little longer with something that catches your interest, and feel that one day is simply not enough.
+During the summer, there is so much to experience at Kode that you may find yourself wanting a little more time — to explore at your own pace, linger with what fascinates you, and discover that one day simply isn’t enough.

 The +1 Day ticket is valid on the next opening day after your original visit.